 Why PPE Matters More Than Ever

-Every day, workers face risks such as falling objects, chemical exposure, loud machinery, and airborne contaminants.
+Workplace risks such as falling objects, chemical exposure, loud machinery, and airborne contaminants are still common across industries.

 - Over 2.3 million workers die annually due to work-related accidents and diseases (ILO)